FreerGit/Vanna/README.md

 The replicas should commit on subsequence Prepare's, look at commit_number

+Checkpointing, im unsure when and how I truncate the Log.
+Gotta continue with the paper.

 add_client should either take the result from log or the request itself

 Should Join be implicit?